 Vice President of Communications

 Kyasia supports the Enterprise Community Loan Fund group in providing innovative capital to help build and preserve affordable housing in the most underserved communities.
 Kyasia’s specialties include Construction, Predevelopment, Interim/Bridge, and Permanent Term loans for low-income housing projects and community development facilities.
 Kyasia exemplifies strong leadership skills, an analytical nature, and an in-depth understanding and passion for the preservation of affordable housing and community development finance.
 In May 2020, Kyasia graduated from the USC Sol Price School of Public Policy.
 She pursued a Masters degree in Urban Planning.
 Kyasia enjoys traveling and loves contemporary art museums and listening to all genres of music.

-This is Ky’s first year on the Board.
+This is Ky’s second year on the Board.

 2019-2020 RENEW Scholarship Recipient